 You are not participating in the well merely by leasing.
 The CERCLA law is explicit about the “innocent landowner defense” Third Party Defenses/Innocent Landowners | US EPA

-No I can only write in that landowner cannot be responsible for anything of anything of any nature at any time by anyone.
+No, I can only write in that landowner cannot be responsible for anything of any nature at any time by anyone.
 Forever.
 Operator will indemnify landowner and schedule landowner as named insured on an umbrella policy against any and all claims whatsoever.
 Forever.
 Any lapse in coverage voids any surface or mineral or right of way contract.
 Operator rep initial here and here.
 Take picture of signed agreement.

 I can show a jury otherwise.
 Who benefits